fawkesjs/fawkesjs/readme.md

 ## TODO
 - Remove the usage of most class with static function for better dependency injection
-- Error should be returned as an instance

 For performance critical app, you might find that the latest hyperium/hyper is more suitable for you.